-Be authentic, and try and avoid pitches like “my business is built on referrals, I would really appreciate you doing this for me” as they take away someone’s desire to do this simply because it is a nice thing to do.
-When you say things like that, it starts to sound insincere because isn’t almost everyone’s business based on word of mouth to some degree?
+Be authentic, and avoid guilt-ridden desperate pitches like “my business is built on referrals” which implies the client is responsible for the growth of your business.
+When you say things like that, it can feel pushy and be perceived as insincere because isn’t almost everyone’s business based on word of mouth to some degree?

-Duh!
-You attract what you give – basic law of attraction here – my client Marlene Keys would be so proud of that line.
-In all seriousness, if you have never taken time to write a quality testimonial for someone else, what makes you think someone should do it for you?
+You attract what you give.
+In all seriousness, if you have never taken time to write a quality testimonial, review or recommendation for someone else, why do you think someone should do it for you?

-Make a list of 3-5 service providers you have worked with right now and write them a testimonial.
-Your endorsement will make them feel great and you will have engaged the law of reciprocity.
-Good things are headed your way!
-And, if you aren’t sure where to do this, start by using Linkedin and sending recommendations to people there.
-It’s quick and easy.
+Make a list of 3-5 service providers you have worked with who have done a good job and write them a testimonial.
+Your endorsement will make them feel great and you will have engaged in the law of reciprocity.
+If you aren’t sure where to do this, start by using Linkedin recommendations or Google reviews to start.

-This might sound funny but, pay attention to your email, your Facebook, Twitter, and Linkedin comments as well as those on your blog.
+This might sound funny but, pay attention to your email, Facebook, Twitter, Instagram and Linkedin comments.
 People are saying great things to you and about you all the time—the question is are you paying attention?

-Pay attention and acknowledge them publicly.
-This act of graciousness will actually prompt other people to respond in kind because they know you are the type of person who truly appreciates it.
-You always have an audience, start paying attention to what people are saying!
+Pay attention and acknowledge people publicly when they sing your praises.
+This act of graciousness will encourage other people to respond in kind because they know you are the type of person who truly appreciates it.
+You always have an audience, start paying attention to what people are saying and how you respond.

 When you post a testimonial on your website you should always link to the other person’s website.
 This type of linking allows your reader to easily click through and learn a bit about the other person, creating a win/win situation.

-Not only that, the link helps the other person’s SEO (Search Engine Optimization) and adds credibility to the testimonial.
-It gives extra weight and proof that the person really exists.
+Not only does the link help the other person’s SEO (Search Engine Optimization) it also adds credibility and legitimacy to the testimonial.
+It provides proof that the person really exists.

-Next, let me give you some extra help on how to craft your next testimonial.
-Here are three ways you can make your next testimonial pure awesome:
+Here are three ways you can make your next testimonial great:

-1. Focus on what you learned, rather than what the other person taught.
+- Focus on what you learned or gained, rather than what the other person taught or gave.